colab4research/test/README.md

 > **R3Q1:Why the MHPurf variant provides all information but performs comparatively bad to the other variants?**

+More information could sometimes be beneficial to the DL classifier.
+But it may cause over-fitting as well.
+Besides, it should be not due to fewer neurons per feature.
+Instead, the amount of paramters for each feature remains unchanged because the thier network structures are the same except the encoder part.

 > **R3Q2:Is there something else part of the content or does the content only consist of title + description?**